5 Misconceptions About Augmented Reality

 3. AR will give you a splitting headache

 There is an element of truth to this one.
 Your brain takes some time to adjust when it’s being stimulated in a way that the information coming in is through your eyes and in a concentrated way.

 Whilst the brain gets used to using AR tech, it’s really the sole responsibility of your eyes to get used to the rapid changes in scenery.
 This might very well cause some users to experience a dull headache.

 In response to this, short-latency and a reduction in lag have been introduced to combat the potential nausea effect on users.
 Essentially, it’s just a matter of patience whilst you get used to it.
 It’s not ruining your eyesight.

 Augmented Reality Tutorial for Beginners – Read More

 This isn’t at all true.

-Gaming does offer users an extensive number of experiences using VR, but it has many other applications across industries.
+Gaming does offer users an extensive number of experiences using AR, but it has many other applications across industries.
 For example, remote education allows knowledge to effectively spread across groups.
-VR/AR tools for education.
-VR has been seen to reduce a huge gap of oncologists in South Africa through the use of VR where doctors teach future doctors.
+AR has been seen to reduce a huge gap of oncologists in South Africa through the use of AR where doctors teach future doctors.
 They have learned to successfully diagnose cancer as a result.
 Incredible!
-VR has many effective use cases in things like e-learning and training for staff on a worldwide scale.
+AR has many effective use cases in things like e-learning and training for staff on a worldwide scale.

 This might’ve been true in its early days.
 Much like any other new technology hitting the market.
 Nowadays, though, things are very different.
-You don’t need to break the bank if you’re keen on getting yourself a VR headset.
+You don’t need to break the bank if you’re keen on getting yourself an AR headset.
 They’re becoming quite standard now and you’ll find them as part and parcel of your run of the mill console.